Nathan7934/WhoSaidIt/README.md

 ## About the Author

-WhoSaidIt was developed by myself, **Nathan Raymant**.
-I am a University of Toronto graduate with an H.B.Sc. in Computational Cognitive Science, Computer Science, and Mathematics, with an undying passion for creating accessible, well-designed software.
-This application was developed with two fundamental goals in mind:
+WhoSaidIt was developed by **Nathan Raymant**, a University of Toronto graduate with an H.B.Sc. in Computational Cognitive Science, Computer Science, and Mathematics.
+With an undying passion for creating accessible, well-designed software, the application was developed with two fundamental goals in mind:

-1. To create a fun and engaging way for friends to laugh while reminiscing over their shared past, and to fascilitate lighthearted competition that reveals who knows their friends the best!
+1. To create a fun and engaging way for friends to laugh while reminiscing over their shared past, and to facilitate lighthearted competition that reveals who knows their friends the best!

-2. To improve my own skills as a developer by learning new frameworks and technologies, and to push my own personal limits as a designer and engineer by architecting a large scale application using a sensible and extensible methodology.
+2. To improve his skills as a developer by learning new frameworks and technologies, and to push his own personal limits as a designer and engineer by architecting a large scale application using a sensible and extensible methodology.

 #### Contact Information
 - Phone: +1 (313) 410 3667